SmartSystems-UniAndes/Islanding_Detection/README.md

 ### CNN Training.

 All the project development is self content in the [*Islanding Detection with CNN.ipynb*](data/Islanding_Detection_with_CNN.ipynb) notebook, feel free if you want to modify some parameters and run different train experiments.
+To download the data used for training and testing the created model, please refer to the next link: https://drive.google.com/drive/folders/1wF7zXQ-P3h1igH2LaGsYg9kTaU-e0_vj?usp=sharing

 ### Demo